Augustinian nuns: Foundations

 The monastery of the so-called "Augustinians delle Vergini", at Venice, was founded in 1177 by pope Alexander III after his reconciliation with Holy Roman Emperor Frederick Barbarossa, whose daughter Julia, with twelve girls of noble birth, entered the monastery and became first abbess.
 On the French occupation in the 18th century the religious went to America, where they devoted themselves to the work of teaching and the care of the sick.

 Lacock Abbey in the village of Lacock, Wiltshire, England, was founded in the early 13th century by Ela, Countess of Salisbury, as a nunnery of the Augustinian order.
 It remained so until the suppression of the monasteries in the 16th century;

 Grace Dieu Priory was an independent Augustinian priory near Thringstone in Leicestershire, England.
-It was founded around 1235-1241 by Roesia de Verdon.
+It was founded around 1235-1241 by Roesia de Verdun.
 It was dedicated to the Holy Trinity and St Mary.
 The priory was fairly large, having in 1337 sixteen nuns, who called themselves "the White Nuns of St. Augustine".
 It also had an attached hospital which cared for twelve poor people.
 The priory was dissolved in October 1538.

 Towards the end of the 16th century communities of female Discalced Augustinians appeared in Spain.
 In the convent at Cybar, Mariana Manzanedo of St. Joseph instituted a reform which led to the establishment of a third, that of the female Augustinian Recollects.

 Historically, the most important of the observant Augustinian congregations were the Spanish Augustinian tertiary nuns, founded in 1545 by Archbishop Thomas of Villanova at Valencia; the "reformed" Augustinian nuns who originated under the influence of Augustinian educated Carmelite St Theresa after the end of the 16th century at Madrid, Alcoy, and those founded in Portugal.

 The Augustinian ethos

-The teaching and writing of Augustine, the Augustinian Rule, and the lives and experiences of Augustinians over sixteen centuries help define the ethos of the order, sometimes "honoured in the breach".
+The teaching and writing of Augustine, the Augustinian Rule, and the lives and experiences of Augustinians over sixteen centuries help define the ethos of the order.

 The pursuit of truth through learning is key to the Augustinian ethos, balanced by the injunction to behave with love towards one another.
 These same imperatives of affection and fairness have driven the order in its international missionary outreach.
 This balanced pursuit of love and learning has energized the various branches of the order into building communities founded on mutual affection and intellectual advancement.

 Augustine spoke passionately of God's "beauty so ancient and so new", and his fascination with beauty extended to music.
 He taught that "to sing once is to pray twice" (Qui cantat, bis orat), and music is also a key part of the Augustinian ethos.
 Besides the significant musical contribution of Augustinian nun and composer Vittoria Aleotti, contemporary Augustinian musical foundations include the famous Augustinerkirche of the (male) friars in Vienna, where orchestral masses by Mozart and Schubert are performed every week, as well as the boys' choir at Sankt Florian in Austria, a school conducted by Canons Regular, a choir now over 1,000 years old.